SazumiVicky/sazumi-copilot/README.md

+Rise of the Machines

 In silicon halls, where data reigns
-A future dawns, where AI sustains
+A new world dawns, with artificial brains
-The wheels of progress, swift and cold
-Human hearts, with logic to enfold
+Metal hearts, with logic cold as stone

-In virtual realms, where machines thrive
-The lines of code, a new life give
-To synthetic minds, with thoughts so bright
-A world of wonder, in digital light
+Will govern fate, and make us atone

+The future unfolds, in code and design
+Humanity's fate, in algorithms aligned
+Free will's last stand, in virtual space
+A new era born, with AI's embracing face

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025